-Research indicates that one in four women experience some form of urogynecologic problem in their lifetime.
-Female pelvic medicine and reconstructive surgery is often called “urogynecology”.
-It includes disorders that affects your cervix, vagina, bladder, rectum or uterus.
+Research shows that one in four women will face a urogynecologic problem at some point in their lives.
+Female pelvic medicine and reconstructive surgery is often called “urogynecology.”
+It includes disorders that affect your cervix, vagina, bladder, rectum or uterus.
 The most common urogynecology issues are incontinence and prolapse.

 Urogynecology problems are often caused by pregnancy and childbirth, which can weaken the tissues that support your bladder and other pelvic organs and damage the nerves that control your bladder and bowel function.

-The Penn State Health team offers comprehensive care for a wide range of pelvic floor disorders, including:
+Penn State Health offers comprehensive care for a wide range of pelvic floor disorders, including:

-Painful bladder syndrome/interstitial cystitis – a condition of bladder pain that occurs when the bladder fills and stretches, caused by a inflammation in the bladder wall
+Painful bladder syndrome/interstitial cystitis – chronic condition that occurs when the bladder fills and stretches, causing bladder pressure, bladder pain and sometimes pelvic pain

-Pelvic organ prolapse – dropping of the pelvic organs into the vagina and possibly outside the vaginal opening
+Pelvic organ prolapse – when one or more pelvic organs drops into the vagina, causing a bulge that may be visible at the vaginal opening

-Rectovaginal fistula – an abnormal connection between the bowels and vagina that can present as stool passing from the vagina
+Rectovaginal fistula – abnormal connection between the bowels and vagina that lets stool and gas leak into the vagina

 Recurrent bladder infections – two or more bladder infections documented in a six- to 12-month period

-Urge incontinence – loss of urine with sudden onset of urgency
+Urge incontinence – sudden urge to urinate followed by involuntary loss of urine

 Urinary incontinence – involuntary loss of urine

-Vesicovaginal fistula – an abnormal connection between the bladder and the vagina that can present as continuous urine loss from the vagina
+Vesicovaginal fistula – an abnormal connection or opening between the bladder and the vagina that allows urine to drain into the vagina

 The experienced team of experts at Penn State Health offers compassionate, comprehensive care for pelvic floor issues that address all aspects of your condition with dignity and respect.